 If the arch of the foot drops (flatfoot, pronation, dropped arches) the distance that the plantar fascia has to cross increases.
 Because the band cannot stretch, it will pull on its weakest attachment.
 For most people this is directly under the heel.
 It can also be around the rim of the heel or through the arch.
 The area becomes inflamed and, if present for long enough, the body may lay down extra bone to try to bring the two attachment points closer together.
 This is called a heel spur.
 It is important to know that a heel spur does not cause the pain.
 It is the pulling that causes the heel spur to grow and the pulling that causes the pain.

-A heel spur almost never needs to be cut out and surgery is very rare these days.
+A heel spur treatment almost never includes a surgery.
 Also, pads commonly for sale to cushion the heel are not useful, as the problem is not downward pressure on the heel (although it feels like it is) but elongation pressure along the length of the foot.
 Pain is usually bad for the first couple of minutes of standing after rest or sleep.
 It will then often improve before worsening again with ongoing use.
 Standing still may be as bad as, or worse, for pain than walking.

 When pain occurs in the heel, your body will often recruit a muscle running from the front of the shin bone to the midpoint of the inside edge of the arch (shown in the diagram at X) to reduce pressure on the fascia.
 This can result in pain in either of these areas.